marcelalozano27-ship-it/bsan6200-assignment5/README.md

 ## 8. Streamlit App

-The Streamlit app was created as a separate file named `streamlit_app.py`.
-It provides an interactive version of the job fit analyzer by allowing users to select a job description, choose an analysis type, and generate a fit summary, keyword alignment, or skill gap analysis.
+An interactive Streamlit app was developed to make the RAG-based job fit analyzer easier to use.
+The app allows users to either use a pre-saved resume and job description or upload their own resume and paste a custom job description for analysis.

+The app supports three analysis types:

+1. **Fit Summary**: Provides an overall assessment of how well the resume aligns with the selected job description.
+2. **Keyword Alignment**: Identifies matched and missing keywords between the resume and job description.
+3. **Skill Gap Analysis**: Highlights missing or underdeveloped skills and provides recommendations for improving the application.

+The app also includes sidebar instructions that explain how the uploaded resume should be formatted.
+These instructions help users structure their resume text clearly so the system can better identify experience, skills, education, and projects during the analysis.

+The app is implemented in `streamlit_app.py` and deployed using Streamlit Cloud.

 Live app: